jfspencer/tictactoe/README.md

 - [ ] one database per user for write side operations
 - [ ] stream in other users' to complete UI game state
 - [ ] prevent user from marking the board during the other players turn

-Maintenance Spec
-- [ ] Should have 100% logic code coverage
-- [ ] Should have common use case integration tests